 I was just asked to do an interview forNewsNation Live on how travelers can prepare for a smooth trip this holiday season (video embedded below).
 If you recall, last year was anything but smooth when Southwest Airlines ruined Christmas for millions of travelers, cancelling over 14,000 flights.
 You know it was bad when even some of their own pilots and flight attendants had to sleep in airports.
 RELATED: 10 Tips for Passengers Caught Up in a Meltdown

 There were a lot of factors that lead to that epic failure and fortunately, I think the airlines have learned from Southwest’s mistakes, which included overscheduling planes and crews.
 The proof was that there were very few cancelations and delays this past Thanksgiving even though airports set records for the amount of people passing through security checkpoints.
 In fact, the TSA set the all-time single day record when their officers screened over 2.9 million individuals the Sunday after turkey day.

-Here are the best of my holiday travel tips, including information on booking tickets, getting the best deals, navigating the crowds and generally, having a smooth travel experience.
+However, if there’s a brutal storm, it could throw everything off so below are my best holiday travel tips, including information on booking tickets, getting the best deals, navigating the crowds and generally, having a smooth travel experience.

-I followed my own advice to find cheap tickets.
-The most important thing at this late stage is to be flexible with the dates/times and be sure to set a fare alert, even after you purchased your tickets.
-That’s because these days, most airlines don’t charge change fees as long as don’t buy Basic Economy tickets or fly ultra lowfare carriers (always read the fine print.)
+These days, most airlines don’t charge change fees as long as you don’t buy Basic Economy tickets or fly ultra low-fare carriers (always read the fine print.)
 That way, you can cancel your flight and rebook if you find a cheaper flight (highly unlikely) or if someone in the family gets sick (highly likely) so if you need to cancel, at least you won’t lose the money.
 You just need to apply it to another ticket on the same airline within a year of purchase.

 RELATED: Flight Delayed or Canceled?
 Here’s What You Need to Do